scieloorg/PC-Programs/docs/source/download.rst

 There are:

-- version.txt
-- trial_versions
-- current_versions
+- version.txt: list of corrections and new functionalities by version
+- trial_versions: not largely tested
-- previous_versions
+- current_versions: approved versions
+- previous_versions: previous approved versions

+last_update.rst